-Now that you’ve got answers to all your burning questions, including “What does an auditor do?” you’re better prepared to decide whether this finance career is right for you.
-If an audit position sounds like it’d be a fit for your future, then you’ll first need to earn an Accounting degree to make it happen.
+Now that you’ve got answers to all your burning questions—like “What does an auditor do?”—you’re better prepared to decide whether this finance career is right for you.
+If an auditor position sounds like it’d be a fit for your future, then you’ll first need to earn an Accounting degree to make it happen.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed October 11, 2018] www.bls.gov/ooh/.
-Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed April 2022] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
+Employment conditions in your area may vary.